sjoertvv/manyTDE/README.md

 ## Catalogue
 The main catalogue is stored in a Python pickle file.
 A script to read and reproduce some key figures from the paper is provided.

+`>> python3 read_catalog_and_plot.py`

+This requires the `corner` and `emcee` packages (install with pip).

 We split the catalogues into those TDEs with and without measured plateaus for convinience.

-`>> python3 read_catalog_and_plot.py`

-This catalog contains:
+The catalog contains:
 -  the basic info (name, coordinates, redshift);
 -  host galaxy info (eg, mass, velocity dispersion);
 -  TDE spectral type (if available)